AlejandroCovarrubias/RadarCar/README.md

 # RadarCar

-A project about a joystick controlled Arduino car with an ultrasonic radar that detects their environment and generate outputs in a Python Tkinter GUI
+A joystick controlled Arduino UNO car with an ultrasonic radar that senses its environment and generates outputs in a Python Tkinter GUI simulating a sonar radar.